- Complete Resume Guide for a Waiter or Waitress

 Example from an Expert

-What are the most important soft skills for a waiter?
+What are the most important waiter/ waitress skills resume?

 Time management:- Usually, a waiter has to handle more than two customers at the same time.
 Sometimes maybe more than 10 customers.
 However to provide a smooth and appreciable customer service the waiter should be able to manage the time well.